Your questions about mental wellness at work answered

 If you’re an employer and thinking of making things better at your company, here are three suggestions we’ve put together to help you out.

-3 ways your company can promote mental wellness in the workplace
+3 to promote mental wellness in the workplace

 1. Acknowledge mental wellness as part of your employee well-being